backend-development/backend-development-textbook/source/rails_authentication.md

 Ruby on Rails by default sets a cookie named after the application.
-In the screenshot below you can see the cookie set by the `kanban` application as displayed by firefox develoepr tools in the tab Storage.
+In the screenshot below you can see the cookie set by the `kanban` application as displayed by firefox developer tools in the tab **storage**.

 ![cookie set by rails, as displayed by firefox develoepr tools ](images/cookie-in-ff-inspector.png)